Nematology

 Shahid Siddique

-• Assistant Professor of Entomology and Nematology
+• Associate Professor of Entomology and Nematology

 Research in the Siddique lab focuses on basic as well as applied aspects of interaction between parasitic nematodes and their host plants.
 The long-term object of our research is not only to enhance our understanding of molecular aspects of plant–nematode interaction but also to use this knowledge to provide new resources for reducing the impact of nematodes on crop plants in California.